Chapter 1, Aserol

 I have also written a series of Flash Fiction vignettes to give you more of a taste of Norlandia, read the first of them by clicking below.

-And now, the sequel is published, Titled A new life in Ventis, it tells the story of what happened next,
+In 2016, the sequel was published, Titled A New Life in Ventis, it tells the story of what happened next,

 I also have plans for a third part of what is becoming a series, watch this space for news.

-There will be a sequel, called The Safety of the Realm, watch out for details.
+There is now a sequel, called The Safety of the Realm.

 I have just finished ‘ A New Life in Ventis ‘ after first reading ‘ The Rocks of Aserol. ‘